($1,522) Movers From Charlotte, NC to San Francisco, CA

 When is the cheapest time to move from Charlotte to San Francisco?

-Because most people are moving from Charlotte to San Francisco in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from Charlotte to San Francisco in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.